Ilesanmiea/Flyo-Landing-Page-Frontend-Mentor/README.md

 ### Continued development

-One another major challenge I want to work on is the curvy bakcground image which gave me a tough time making responsive at all screen devices which still overlows on some screen sizes.
+One another major challenge I want to work on is the curvy background image which gave me a tough time making responsive at all screen devices which still overlows on some screen sizes.

 ### Useful resources